endurtech/carbon-copy/README.md

 Contributors: Manny Rodrigues
 Donations: https://endurtech.com/give-thanks/
-Tags: duplicate, page, post, copy, clone, custom post type, widget, replicate
-Requires WP: 5.0
+Tags: duplicate, page, pages, post, posts, widget, widgets, menu, menus, custom post type, copy, clone, replicate Requires WP: 5.0
 Tested to: 5.5
-Stable tag: 1.1.1
+Stable tag: 1.2.0
 License: GPLv3 or later

 ## Description

 > Are you ready to increase your productivity?
-This free WordPress plugin will allow you to quickly and conveniently copy your pages, posts, widgets and even your custom post types.
+This free WordPress plugin will allow you to quickly and conveniently copy your pages, posts, menus, widgets and even your custom post types.
 You can quickly copy, bulk copy and copy straight to new drafts.

 Carbon Copy has many useful settings to customize its behavior, restrict its use to certain roles or post types and will increase your productivity.
 For more information check out the plugin documentation at [the plugin's site](https://endurtech.com/carbon-copy-wordpress-plugin/).